Defeating Imposter Syndrome in Your Editing Practice

 Erin ServaisDot and Dash LLC

 Erin Servais is a book editor, an author coach, and founder of Dot and Dash LLC, an author-services company helping women writers reach their publishing dreams.
-She lives in Minneapolis with her hockey-playing husband, her two old cats, and her odd-shaped dog.
+She lives in Minneapolis with her hockey-playing husband and her odd-shaped dog.
 Erin is a member of the Professional Editors Network and ACES: The Society for Editing.